visioninhope/foundationallm/docs/setup-guides/vectorization/vectorization-content-sources.md

     ],
     ```

-6. Finally, you should upload and store the certificate in the **KeyVault** where the FoundationaLLM Vectorization API has permissions to read **Secrets**.
+6. Upload and store the certificate in the **KeyVault** where the FoundationaLLM Vectorization API has permissions to read **Secrets**.
 You will need the **Certificate Name** for the App Configuration settings listed in the table above.

     > **NOTE**
     >
     > Can I use other means besides certificates for realizing app-only access for my Azure AD app?
     >
     > **NO**, all other options are blocked by SharePoint Online and will result in an `Access Denied` message.

+7. Navigate to the deployment storage account and edit the `resource-provider/FoundationaLLM.Vectorization/vectorization-content-source-profiles.json` file.
+Append the following snippet to the `ContentSourceProfiles` array.

+    ```json
+    {
+        "Name": "[CONTENT SOURCE NAME]",
+        "Type": "SharePointOnline"
+    }
+    ```